Glossary of ancient Roman religion: arbor felix

+Some trees were felix and others infelix.
 A tree (arbor) was categorized as felix if it was under the protection of the heavenly gods (di superi).
 The adjective felix here means not only literally "fruitful" but more broadly "auspicious".
 Macrobius lists arbores felices (plural) as the oak (four species thereof), the birch, the hazelnut, the sorbus, the white fig, the pear, the apple, the grape, the plum, the cornus and the lotus.
 The oak was sacred to Jupiter, and twigs of oak were used by the Vestals to ignite the sacred fire in March every year.
 Also among the felices were the olive tree, a twig of which was affixed to the hat of the Flamen Dialis, and the laurel and the poplar, which crowned the Salian priests.

 Arbores infelices were those under the protection of chthonic gods or those gods who had the power of turning away misfortune (avertentium).
 As listed by Tarquitius Priscus in his lost ostentarium on trees, these were buckthorn, red cornel, fern, black fig, "those that bear a black berry and black fruit," holly, woodland pear, butcher's broom, briar, and brambles."